-The pre-school programme is structured around a balanced approach that engages the intellectual, emotional and physical needs of each child in a developmentally appropriate way.
+The Waldorf Early Childhood Programs [now under Waldorf Steiner Early Years Centre] are structured around a balanced approach that engages the intellectual, emotional and physical needs of each child in a developmentally appropriate way.
 The young child’s imagination and initiative are engaged through play, creative arts, singing and movement.

 Preparing for Life

 Learning gains its meaning through its relevance to life.
 Numeracy is learnt through practical domestic work of cooking and bread making while literacy skills are nurtured through daily storytelling, singing and the recitation of verses.
 Painting, drawing and beeswax modelling enhance the children’s sense of balance and symmetry, and craft activities support the development of fine motor skills

 Our natural outdoor setting enables young children to explore, discover the world around them as well as learn to respect and experience Nature.
 Water, sand, trees and plants provide rich sensory experiences for the playing child.